In A Typical Tort Case

 A typical tort case follows a structured process from start to finish.
 First, the plaintiff consults with an attorney to evaluate whether they have a valid claim.
 If the attorney agrees to take the case, they will file a complaint in civil court, outlining the facts, the legal basis for the claim, and the damages sought.

 Next, the defendant is served with a copy of the complaint and has an opportunity to respond, usually by filing an answer.
-This begins the discovery phase, where both sides gather evidence through methods like depositions, document requests, and interrogatories.
+But this begins the discovery phase, where both sides gather evidence through methods like depositions, document requests, and interrogatories.
 Discovery is crucial because it allows each party to understand the strengths and weaknesses of the case.

 Real Examples